Ernie Neely

-Ernest Neely (born c.1923) is a former sports shooter from Northern Ireland, who competed at two Commonwealth Games.
+Ernest Neely (born c.
+1923) is a former sports shooter from Northern Ireland, who competed at two Commonwealth Games.

 Biography

 Neely, a post office official, was the secretary of the Ulster Full Bore Rifle Association.
 He was also an active participant of the U.R.A.

-Neely represented the 1966 Northern Irish Team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, participating in the centre fire pistol and fullbore rifle events.
+He represented the 1966 Northern Irish Team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, participating in the centre fire pistol and fullbore rifle events.

 Neely attended another Games, when he was part of the 1974 Northern Irish team at the 1974 British Commonwealth Games in Christchurch, New Zealand.

 By 1977 he was the Chairman of the Uslter Rifle Association and in 1978 won his fifth Irish fullbore national championship.